nguyenthanhvuh/class-oo/docs/assignments.md

         return super().__eq__(other) and self.id == other.id
 ```

-1. Walk though the execution of the `equals()` method in class `User` for a few well-chosen objects as the parameter.
-What happens at each point in the execution?
+1. Look at the [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-) to understand the behaviors `equals()` (while this is in Java, the concept is the same in Python).
 1. What does it mean for an `equals()` implementation to be correct?
-How do you know?
 Be as concrete as you can.
-    - Hint: look at the [Javadoc](https://docs.oracle.com/javase/8/docs/api/java/lang/Object.html#equals-java.lang.Object-) for `equals()`
 1. Is the given implementation of `equals()` in class User correct?
 Again, be concrete.
 If there is a problem, find a specific object (test case!) that demonstrates the problem.
 1. How does inheritance complicate the correctness discussion for `equals()` in class `SpecialUser?`
 1. What is your assessment of the `equals()` method in the `SpecialUser` class?